 And the best part?
-You don’t have to be a graphic designer to have an eye-catching portfolio.
-Check out our tips below for creating an awesome one, no matter what industry you’re in.
+You don’t have to be a graphic designer to build an eye-catching personal website.
+Check out our tips below for making an awesome portfolio, no matter what industry you’re in.

 1. Figure Out What You’re Showing Off

-Before you can figure out how to show off your work, you need to understand what you want others to see.
+Before you can figure out how to best create your online portfolio, you need to understand what you want others to see.

-Even though you’ve got a lot more real estate on an online portfolio than you do on your resume, you should be equally selective about what you include.
-After all, people have limited attention spans, and you only want to upload the samples that best demonstrate your talent and experience.
-Or, as designer and type artist Sasha Prood explained to Creative Bloq, “The work that you choose to showcase should be the type of work that you want to be hired to produce.”
+Even though you’ve got a lot more real estate online than you do on your resume, you should be equally selective about what you include.
+People have limited attention spans, and you only want to upload the samples that best demonstrate your talent and experience—and showcase the type of work you want to be hired to do.

 You should also factor in what you’re trying to accomplish.
 Are you using your portfolio to enhance your resume?
-Then the work should support the qualifications you’ve listed elsewhere in your application.
+Then the work should support the qualifications you’ve listed there.
 Are you using it to draw in new clients?
 Focus on the projects related to the sorts of clients you want to work with.
 Are you using it to establish yourself as a leader in your field?
 Show off your highest-brow work or the stuff that’s gotten you the most attention.

 Those are the basics everyone should consider.
 Now let’s look at a few special cases: